-Craft a pocket Advent calendar and hang it from peg rails.
+Craft a pocket advent calendar and hang it from peg rails.
 The joy of Christmas is as much about the anticipation as the celebration itself.
-This is an original twist on the traditional Advent calendar.
+This is an fun twist on the traditional advent calendar.
 A deep green panelled wall is the perfect backdrop for a bijou buttoned chair, where you can grab a little peace and quiet.

 Give a country hall a very modern twist with charcoal paint and gather the season’s deep winter palette of pine green, holly red and winter white to set the scene.

 30. Adorn the bannister with subtle foliage

 A subtle garland of eucalyptus and pine cones adds a lovely and fresh festive touch to this gorgeous dark balustrade.

 The owner has added an extra Christmassy touch to the garland with small paper decorations in cream, red and plum that match the surrounding colour scheme.
 If you are a fan of this Christmas hallway decorating idea find more tips on how to add subtle yet festive touches to a house on the owner's blog Style the Clutter.